Panama 2022 - Week 6

 Day 36 – 28/10/22

 An office day for me today, so quite quiet.
-I spent most of my day measuring and ordering pods, whilst listening to the old BBC radio adaptation of The Lord of the Rings.
+I spent most of my time measuring and sorting pods, whilst listening to the old BBC radio adaptation of The Lord of the Rings.

 Day 37– 29/10/22

 There was a huge moth by one of the lights that mark the edge of the path between the buildings this morning.
-A quick Google image search suggested it was an Atlas Moth, a species not found in the Americas.
-Instead, it turned out to be a Rothschild’s giant silk moth, a species that looks almost identical, right down to the translucent wing patches, despite being found on the other side of the world.
+A quick Google image search suggested it was an Atlas Moth, which was clearly wrong because they're found in Asia, not Central America.
+In reality, it turned out to be a Rothschild’s Giant Silk Moth, a spectacular species that looks almost identical to an Atlas Moth, right down to its translucent wing patches, despite being found on the other side of the world.

-We got another lift today to the other side of the island, halving our walking distance.
-The day was still hard going, but easier than it would have been otherwise.
-At one tree, we saw a large, beautifully patterned lizard, a Bridled anole, whose camouflage looked like small vine leaves wrapped around a branch.
+We got another lift in a boat to the other side of the island, halving our walking distance.
+The day was still hard going, but this made is considerably easier than it would have been otherwise.
+At one tree, we saw a large, beautifully patterned lizard, a Bridled Anole, whose camouflage looked like small vine leaves wrapped around a branch.

-In the evening we had hoped to watch a film with all the other residents, but the conference room was locked so we couldn’t use the projector.
-In the end we headed to the lounge for a couple of hours chatting and playing table football.
+In the evening we had hoped to watch a film on the projector screen with all the other residents, but the conference room was locked and despite best efforts, the key couldn't be found.
+In the end we headed to the lounge for a couple of hours chatting table football.

 Day 38 – 30/10/22

 We headed to the Chapman peninsular today.
 I’d not been that way before and it turned out to be a lovely patch of forest with an open understory and a few shallow streams crossing the path with no accompanying gullies.
-Early on we saw a crimson headed woodpecker, which is a fairly stunning bird.
+Early on we saw a Crimson-crested Woodpecker (Campephilus melanoleucos), which is a fairly stunning bird with a black and white stripped belly, a black back with white embellishments including a stripe that runs up the side of the head towards, the giant crimson crest that gives the species its name.

 The walk was shorter than usual and we were back by 1pm.
-We had hoped that, as it was the weekend, there would be tour groups visiting and as a consequence cake at lunch.
+We had hoped that, as it was the weekend, there would be tour groups visiting and with them, them possiblity of cake at lunch.
 With this in mind we power walked back in the hopes of getting to the canteen before lunch finished.
 There was pudding available, but only melon.
 Most disappointing.
 To pick myself up I spent an hour wandering around camp bird watching.
 All in all, a good day.

 Day 39 – 31/10/22